 Directed by Curtis Harrington

-A.I.P. released some tacky movies in its day but none were less respected than those cobbled together from foreign imports spiked with new filmed-in-Hollywood storylines.
+A.I.P. released some tacky movies in its day but none were respected less than those cobbled together from foreign imports spiked with new filmed-in-Hollywood storylines.
 The one that holds up best is Curtis Harrington’s creative and well-judged Queen of Blood, a micro-budgeted production that comes out looking very good on Kino Lorber’s new Blu-ray.
 And for once the special extras are indeed special.

 I’ve seen the original 1963 Mechte navstrechu, a title that translates roughly as A Dream Come True.
 Unlike earlier Soviet space films that concentrate on Cold War conflicts, Karzhukov’s show is about a deep space civilization that sends emissaries to Earth.
 Their spaceship looks like a globe girdled by an Arab crown.
 When it crashes on Mars, Earth’s united space scientists send one ship, and then a second, to rescue the survivors.

 Harrington re-imagines Mechte navstrechu for some very fast filming on just a few sets with name actors John Saxon and Basil Rathbone.
 The visionary/futurist original theme is gone, and in its place is a commercial Sci-fi-horror hybrid.
 The new footage is cleverly designed to match expensive special effects scenes from the Soviet original.
-An unbilled Roger Corman served as a silent partner producer, and in many ways the movie is a color successor to his Sci-fi efforts of the late 1950s — the main title sequence uses similar abstract artwork.
+An unbilled Roger Corman served as a silent partner producer.
+In many ways the movie is a color successor to his Sci-fi efforts of the late 1950s — the main title sequence uses similar abstract artwork.
 The most expensive item in the budget is said to have been the manufacture of a couple of space helmets to match the props seen in the Russian footage.
 Harrington must be careful with his angles when a scene requires three helmets to be in use at the same time.
 By replacing the helmet’s light-colored crown with a dark alternate, the two props are made to represent four or five separate items.

 Harrington’s matching is remarkable.
 Both movies begin with groups of eager-beaver space cadets lunching at an interesting modern building that fits in well with the original film.
 Space establishment chief Doctor Farraday (Basil Rathbone) delivers a speech from the foot of a colossal (and very Soviet- styled) statue.
 Farraday announces that contact has been made with an advanced star-faring civilization that will be sending voyagers to Earth.